abrady/Vulk/README.md

 * pack roughness into the material, make sure ao is in the r field (see TODOs)
 * depth buffer: I think I should just use the depth buffer I'm already allocating in Vulk.
 * I also don't know if the 2 subpass needs the depth buffer?

+## 8/1

+  Vulk: ERROR: 2 message: Validation Error: [ VUID-VkDescriptorImageInfo-imageLayout-00344 ] Object 0: handle = 0x2b4f34f1d10, type = VK_OBJECT_TYPE_COMMAND_BUFFER; | MessageID = 0xde55a405 | vkCmdDraw: Cannot use VkImage 0x5eb05e000000003b[] (layer=0 mip=0) with specific layout VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL that doesn't match the previous known layout VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL.
+The Vulkan spec states: imageLayout must match the actual VkImageLayout of each subresource accessible from imageView at the time this descriptor is accessed as defined by the image layout matching rules (<https://vulkan.lunarg.com/doc/view/1.3.250.1/windows/1.3-extensions/vkspec.html#VUID-VkDescriptorImageInfo-imageLayout-00344>)

+* trying to use image with layout VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL
+* but previous known layout is VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL

+1. VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL - this is what we transition VkImages to so that we can sample them. we do this with our shadow map, for example.
+2. VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL optimal form for being rendered to I assume.
+3. this happens during the light subpass

+vk images are not getting transitioned...

+Created GBuf attachment: Normal : image 0x5eb05e000000003b

+## 8/2 subpass imageviews

+okay, why aren't images transitioning? let's seek external help.

+ Sascha wrote this up: <https://www.saschawillems.de/blog/2018/07/19/vulkan-input-attachments-and-sub-passes/>
+ *

+## 7/31 descriptor set for lighting pass

+* let's see

+  Vulk: ERROR: 2 message: Validation Error: [ VUID-VkDescriptorImageInfo-imageLayout-00344 ] Object 0: handle = 0x19a541fb310, type = VK_OBJECT_TYPE_COMMAND_BUFFER; | MessageID = 0xde55a405 | vkCmdDraw: Cannot use VkImage 0x5eb05e000000003b[] (layer=0 mip=0) with specific layout VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL that doesn't match the previous known layout VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL.
+The Vulkan spec states: imageLayout must match the actual VkImageLayout of each subresource accessible from imageView at the time this descriptor is accessed as defined by the image layout matching rules (<https://vulkan.lunarg.com/doc/view/1.3.250.1/windows/1.3-extensions/vkspec.html#VUID-VkDescriptorImageInfo-imageLayout-00344>)

+So:

+* the image used by vkCmdDraw: has layout VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL
+* previous known layout is                VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL

+oh! apparently these transitions don't happen automatically.
+I need to specify them in the VkSubpassDependency. what's the point in specifying that in the attachment???

+* I'm building the descriptor set for the gbufs to be inputs for the lighting frag shader

+  Descriptor set VkDescriptorSet 0x1d4e2e0000000062[] encountered the following validation error at vkCmdDraw time: Descriptor in binding #2 index 0 is being used in draw but has never been updated via vkUpdateDescriptorSets() or a similar call.
+The Vulkan spec states: Descriptors in each bound descriptor set, specified via vkCmdBindDescriptorSets, must be valid as described by descriptor validity if they are statically used by a bound shader (<https://vulkan.lunarg.com/doc/view/1.3.250.1/windows/1.3-extensions/vkspec.html#VUID-vkCmdDraw-None-02699>)

+what is this saying exactly?

+* binding #2: what does this mean? it shouldn't be one of the bindings we're passing

+## 7/29 descriptor set error on lighting pass

+  Vulk: ERROR: 2 message: Validation Error: [ VUID-vkCmdDraw-None-02697 ] Object 0: handle = 0x176083000000005f, type = VK_OBJECT_TYPE_PIPELINE; Object 1: handle = 0xee24d0000000059, type = VK_OBJECT_TYPE_PIPELINE_LAYOUT; | MessageID = 0x28d281ae | vkCmdDraw(): The VkPipeline 0x176083000000005f[] (created with VkPipelineLayout 0x96fbe2000000005e[]) statically uses descriptor set (index #0) which is not compatible with the currently bound descriptor set's pipeline layout (VkPipelineLayout 0xee24d0000000059[]) The Vulkan spec states: For each set n that is statically used by a bound shader, a descriptor set must have been bound to n at the same pipeline bind point, with a VkPipelineLayout that is compatible for set n, with the VkPipelineLayout used to create the current VkPipeline, as described in Pipeline Layout Compatibility (<https://vulkan.lunarg.com/doc/view/1.3.250.1/windows/1.3-extensions/vkspec.html#VUID-vkCmdDraw-None-02697>)

+* oh duh, I need to pass the gbuf image views into the frag shader via the ds.

+## 7/29 GBuf Normal Encoding

+* my naive attempt at RGB16 isn't supported. what other ways can we encode normals
+* since this is just used for lighting and it's normal length can we do spherical coordinates?

+### Survey of Unit Vec Encodings

+<https://jcgt.org/published/0003/02/01/> - survey of encoding techniques says:

+  The oct and spherical representations are clearly the most practical.
+They are close to minimal error among the surveyed methods and have very efficient implementations that require no tables.
+Spherical has better decode speed than oct on the tested architecture, and oct has slightly better quality and encode speed.
+For low bit sizes, the precise oct variant gives significantly better quality.
+The oct mapping is sufficiently simple and stateless that we suggest future graphics APIs provide a hardware abstraction of oct32 attribute and texture formats, with future GPUs then able to support texture and attribute fetch (and framebuffer and attribute write) in fixed-function hardware, akin to sRGB, to eliminate the remaining time cost.

+* let's code up spherical and hemioct (mentioned as the least lossy in this doc)

+## 7/28

+1. setup: make the gbufs: albedo, normal, depth, specular, material
+2. geo pass: collect these params
+3. light pass: for each fragment sample the params and run PBR lighting

 ## 7/27 deferred lighting phase vert shader